razor-network/docs-v2/docs/stake/mainnet.md

 ## Using Docker {#using-docker}

 It is recommended to run a **Razor Node** using **Docker**.
-This is because you dont need a complete development enviroment to run a node.
+This is because you don't need a complete development environment to run a node.
 Since code is updated and deployed frequently from our github repository, we keep the Razor Node docker image updated.

 ## Hardware Requirements {#hardware-requirements}